How To - Build a High-Quality Full-Duplex AllStar Node for Under $150

 From left to right Yaesu FT-530, Icom IC-W32A, Kenwood TH-D72A & Yaesu FT-51R

 The ANF101 can be built with different enclosure sizes, colors and materials.
-The AllScan URI200 USB Radio Interface has outstanding RFI-filtering and a shielded aluminum enclosure, and an ABS box to enclose the power supplies (to reduce costs and simplify construction).
-A metal box can be used to enclose the power supplies which may further improve RFI resistance, but with proper placement of ferrites, proper wiring keeping all wire lengths as short as possible and a shielded URI enclosure the audio and RF performance should be excellent.
+The AllScan URI200 USB Radio Interface has outstanding RFI-filtering and a shielded aluminum enclosure, and an ABS box can be used to enclose the power supplies and wiring.
+Or a metal box can be used which may further improve RFI resistance, but with proper placement of ferrites, proper wiring keeping all wire lengths as short as possible and a shielded URI enclosure the audio and RF performance should be excellent.

 Background